Cs4K1Sr4C/OpeaniA.RPG/README.md

 The prompts are also available on [my personal profile page](https://flowgpt.com/user/j9xjN6codP1fjQiUNa9t_) which is located on the FlowGPT portal.

 ## About the game
 After inserting the promt into the ChatGPT it represents a multilingual text-based Dungeons & Dragons adventure game with images and chosable options.
-There are several character casts, game modes and randomized story-line at each stating of the game.
-To start the game just simply send the second promt:
+There are several casts, game modes and randomized story-line at each starting of the game.
+To start the game just simply send the second prompt:

 ```/start [the selected language's code] [name of the character]```.